 - Depositions.
 A deposition is a detailed question and answer session given under oath with both attorneys present.
 It usually takes place in a lawyer’s office, and is transcribed by a court reporter for later use in court.
 The opposition’s attorney asks you questions, and your attorney deposes the defendant.
 Depositions can greatly impact your settlement, as they allow both parties to see how each witness performs under questioning and which pieces of testimony could impact a jury.

 - Expert witnesses.
 If the defendant denies liability for the accident or protests the amount of damages, it may be necessary to bring in expert witnesses.
 Medical experts may be asked their professional opinions of the limitations of an injury; an accident reconstruction expert might explain cause and effect in a crash case; and so on.

 - Settlement negotiations.
 Throughout the entire process of the suit, your attorney and the defendant’s attorney discuss settlement offers.
 If you take the settlement offer, the case is over and you receive payment.
 If you don't accept, the case goes to trial.

 - Trial.
 A trial can take anywhere from a few weeks to several months, depending on the complexity of your case.

-Our attorneys provide legal assistance to all injury clients on a contingency fee basis, allowing them to get proper compensation without taking on court costs.
+Our Seminole personal injury lawyers provide legal assistance to all injury clients on a contingency fee basis, allowing them to get proper compensation without taking on court costs.
 Contact us today to speak to a member of our legal team about your case.